 The Specification Manager is the primary tool for working with text based elements such as Non Functional Requirements.
-These and other requirements can be created directly in the Specification Manager and their names and descriptive text can be added in a compelling Word Processor or Spreadsheet like format.
-Other built-in properties such as status, version and phase can be managed directly in the columns of the Specification Manager and where property lists are available these can be chosen or changed from drop down lists.
+These and other requirements can be created directly in the Specification Manager and their names and descriptive text can be added in a compelling Word Processor or Spreadsheet format.
+Other built-in properties such as status, version and phase can be managed directly in the columns of the Specification Manager and property lists - where available - can be chosen or changed from drop down lists.
 Additional properties in the form of Tagged Values can also be managed from within the Specification Manager.
-The Non-Functional Requirements visible in the Specification Manager can be included on diagrams if necessary and linked to other modeling elements.
+The Non-Functional Requirements visible in the Specification Manager can be included on diagrams, if necessary, and linked to other modeling elements.
 Changing any of the Requirement's details in the Specification Manager will update the element in all other locations such as diagrams and vice versa, since there is a single element in the Repository that is visible in many views.